jesskelsall/astarus/history/calendars/astorian-calendar.md

-# Astorian Calendar
+# Astorian Calendar / AA / PA

+## Summary

+The Astorian Calendar is the date system used in and by the [Kingdom of Astor](../../civilisations/kingdom-of-astor/kingdom-of-astor.md).

 ## Years

-The epoch of the date system is the day that the [Kingdom of Astor](../civilisations/kingdom-of-astor/kingdom-of-astor.md) was formed.
+The epoch of the date system is the year that the [Kingdom of Astor](../../civilisations/kingdom-of-astor/kingdom-of-astor.md) was formed.

 - Dates before this are **AA** (*ante Astor*).
 - Dates after this are **PA** (*post Astor*).